min2ha/ukwa-site/content/target/65674/index.en.md

   "subject": "Brexit"
 }

-# Eventbrite: From mobile citizens to migrants: BrExpats and Eurochildren

 A roundtable discussion called "From mobile citizens to migrants".
 An event brought to you by Brexpats and Eurochildren